Saragossa Schneider Gambit.

 My great uncle Sam discovered Vitamin B6.
 I, Avi D. Schneider, discovered a new chess opening - the Saragossa Schneider Gambit.

 When I was a kid, I always dreamed of becoming an inventor.
 Well, I'm proud to say I am!
+Only, cementing my opening's place in history has been challenging.

-So, after discussion and consideration, I filed a trademark application with the United States Patent and Trademark Office (USPTO).
+After discussion and consideration, I filed a trademark application with the United States Patent and Trademark Office (USPTO).

-Saragossa Schneider Gambit Co.
+Saragossa Schneider Gambit (1.c3 e5 2.d4 exd 3.Nf3)

 ______________________________________________